Edwards Air Force Base: World War II

 Muroc was initially used for IV Bomber Command Operational Unit training.
-The B-25 Mitchell 41st and 30th Bombardment Groups and the A-20 Havoc 47th Bombardment Groups trained at the station in early 1942.
+The North American B-25 Mitchell 41st and 30th Bombardment Groups and the Douglas A-20 Havoc 47th Bombardment Groups trained at the station in early 1942.
 The training provided newly graduated pilots eight to 12 weeks of training as a team using the same aircraft they would use in combat.
-In 1942, the training mission was transferred to IV Fighter Command, with P-38 Lightning OTU training for the 78th and 81st Fighter Groups.
+In 1942, the training mission was transferred to IV Fighter Command, with Lockheed P-38 Lightning OTU training for the 78th and 81st Fighter Groups.
 In 1943, the 360th Fighter Group and 382d Bombardment Groups were assigned permanently to Muroc for P-38 Lightning and B-24 Liberator Replacement Training (RTU) of personnel.